nimedev/angular-es6/README.md

 The version should be at or above 4.x.

-2) If you don't have Node.js intalled.
+2) If you don't have Node.js intalled go to [nodejs](https://nodejs.org/en/download/) and install the appropiate version.

 3) Install `JSPM` and `gulp` globally.